 There continue to be two sign-up offers, depending on whether you wish to pay the first year annual fee or not.

-This extended deal gives brand new customers, and former Citi cardholders who have now exceeded 12 months without one of the bank’s credit cards, the opportunity to secure a 34,200-mile sign-up bonus with a spend of S$9,000 in the first three months.
+This extended deal gives brand new customers, and former Citi cardholders who have exceeded 12 months without one of the bank’s credit cards as of 1st November 2020 the opportunity to secure a 34,200-mile sign-up bonus with a spend of S$9,000 in the first three months.

 Here are the full details of the sign-up bonus options for the Citi PremierMiles card, for applications by 30th June 2021.